merkksgit/nerd-type/README.md

 - **Responsive Design:** Built with Bootstrap for smooth performance on various screen sizes, including mobile devices.
 - **Progress Bar:** Visually track your progress in real-time as you hack the Pentagon.
 - **Automatic Saving:** When you finish a game, your results are saved directly in your browser's local storage.
 This means that your scores will remain available even if you refresh the page or close the browser.
+- **Score Chart:** View your typing performance history with an interactive score chart.
+The chart displays your scores and words per minute (WPM) over time, allowing you to track your progress and identify areas for improvement.
+The chart also includes average score and average WPM lines for quick reference.

 ## How to Play